Overview

 How do I take it?

-Prescribing information states that Wegovy is administered once weekly as a subcutaneous (under the skin) injection, via a prefilled single-dose pen, into the abdomen, thigh, or upper arm.
-It can be taken at any time of day, with or without meals.
-Treatment typically begins with an initial smaller dose once weekly for four weeks, with gradual increases every four weeks to reach the maintenance dose.
-The drug should be taken exactly as prescribed by a health care provider.
+The injection is administered into the abdomen, thigh, or upper arm, on the same day each week, with or without meals.
+Treatment typically begins with a low starting dose once weekly for four weeks, followed by gradual dose increases every four weeks to reach the recommended maintenance dose.

 Side effects